Giusan82/Scopa-Score-keeper/README.md

 Here there is an app that I made for the second project "Court Counter App" of the course "Android for Beginners".

-So I decide some of unique that was not already published on udacity forum.
+I decide build some unique app that was not already published on udacity forum.
 I was inspirated at the famous italian cards game, named "Scopa".

 Here you can find more detail about this game: https://en.wikipedia.org/wiki/Scopa